febog/conselva-budget/README.md

 # ConselvaBudget

+## Contents

+This repository contains Visual Studio Solution with 2 projects:

+1. **ConselvaBudget** ASP.NET Razor Pages web app.
+This is the main application and provides a website for managing the budget for Conselva.
+It uses EFCore and a SQL database for storing the business data.
+2. **ConselvaBudget.Tests** Tests project for the main web application.

 ## Database migrations

+I commonly reset and add migrations as I develop the data model.
+For reference, here are the steps that I follow to reset the migrations and start from a fresh database.

-For reference, these are the steps that I use to reset and add database migrations during development.
-I specify the `-Context` since this solution has more than one `DBContext`.
+Note that I specify the `-Context` since this solution has more than one `DBContext`.

 ### To reset database migrations

 This drops the database and starts fresh.

-- Drop-Database -Context ConselvaBudgetContext
+- `Drop-Database -Context ConselvaBudgetContext`
-- Delete Migrations folder
+- Delete Migrations folder.
-- Add-Migration InitialCreate -Context ConselvaBudgetContext -OutputDir Data/ConselvaMigrations
+- `Add-Migration InitialCreate -Context ConselvaBudgetContext -OutputDir Data/ConselvaMigrations`
-- Update-Database -Context ConselvaBudgetContext
+- `Update-Database -Context ConselvaBudgetContext`

 ### Add Migration

-- Add-Migration AddDatesToProjects -Context ConselvaBudgetContext
+- `Add-Migration AddDatesToProjects -Context ConselvaBudgetContext`
-- Update-Database -Context ConselvaBudgetContext
+- `Update-Database -Context ConselvaBudgetContext`